hurairaz/ProofOfDeliveryApplicationPython/README.md

 - **Authentication**: Use the `/auth` endpoints to register and log in users.
 - **Dispatch Management**: Use the `/dispatches` endpoints to create and manage dispatches.

-## Contributing

-Feel free to submit issues and pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-This version provides a detailed breakdown of each file and its purpose within the project, including explanations on their roles and functionality.